nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 1. If the command recognised is the list command, `DoctorAppointmentParser.parse()` calls `MainChecker.checkNumInput()` and `DoctorAppointmentChecker.checkValidDataForList()` to check and verify the validity of inputs accompanied by the list command, if any.

-**Creating DoctorAppointmentList command**
+**Creating DoctorAppointmentListCommand**

-2. A DoctorAppointmentList Command object is created if the inputs are valid.
+2. A DoctorAppointmentListCommand object is created if the inputs are valid.
 3. The Command object is returned to `DoctorAppointmentInstance.run()`.

 **Viewing DoctorAppointment Objects**

-4. DoctorAppointmentInstance then executes the DoctorAppointmentList Command object by running `DoctorAppointmentListCommand.execute()`.
+4. DoctorAppointmentInstance then executes the DoctorAppointmentListCommand object by running `DoctorAppointmentListCommand.execute()`.
 5. `AppointmentList.listAppointment()` is called, and will iterate through the objects in ArrayList<DoctorAppointment> appointmentList.
 6. DoctorAppointment Objects matching the user input present in the array list will be displayed.
 7. Control is then returned to DoctorAppointmentInstance.